yamini-thirumani/NovaLune/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Inspired by minimalist journaling apps and thoughtful blog UIs
 - Designed with a focus on readability and user experience
 - Color palette chosen to create a calm, reflective atmosphere
-- Designed with ❤️ by [Your Name]
+- Designed with ❤️ by Yamini Thirumani